Note

 -

-Enter a name for the SSO flow to allow you to identify it easily, and then click Save.
+Enter a name for the SSO flow to allow you to identify it quickly, and then click Save.

 The name will only be visible within the Login configuration section.
-You will be able to update the label of the SSO button on the login page that appears to users.
+You can update the SSO button's label on the login page that users see.

 -